TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 the T key set (Layout 4) is scrambled that is because you were in the SDCard mode (brown A-D).
 Correct it by sending the custom label file <tlabelfilename>, from the PC to the touchpad for the t key set with the A-D label in brown, and send time data (< or <T) with A-D in brown.

+If the LCD had been used before in a rotate 180 configuration, then loading newer version firmware will have the effect that the wrong key will respond when pressing on the LCD screen.
+Unfortunately this will require resetting the LCD with flash_nuke.uf2, enter new non-180 calibration, execute a *ro* for rotate 180, reboot/reset the LCD, and again enter the new rotate 180 calibration data.
+Alternatively, if compiling the firmware is available then uncomment the line in the IntCfg() function once that force a new rewrite of the file Config1, upload the firmawre, and then upload the provided standard firmware afterwards.

 -----------------------------------------------------------------------------------------------------------------------
 Layout 1 - M Keys - [M1]-[M24] - Cycle through Layout 1 to 4 press [L1-L4] or long-press [Vo]